As Starbucks trains on implicit bias, the author of 'White Fragility' gets real

 White people are bad at admitting implicit bias and therefore good at denying the realities of racism, says Robin DiAngelo, who conducts workshops on race, including implicit bias, and recently provided Starbucks with feedback on training support and follow-up.

-"I don’t believe it’s humanely possible to be free of bias," DiAngelo said.
+"I don’t believe it’s humanly possible to be free of bias," DiAngelo said.
 But she does believe we can work on it.

 Eight in 10 blacks say racism is a big problem in American society, and about half of whites say the same, according to the Pew Research Center.
 However, 55% of whites believe whites are discriminated against in America today, according to a poll from Harvard, NPR and the Robert Wood Johnson Foundation.